region-spotteR/PrepPlot/README.md

 I mainly created this package for documenting my work on radar-/spider-plots.
 However I will add more functions which I used to create certain data-objects for plotting.
 There is also a folder with examples.

-Concerning radar-plots there is currently three examples I came up.
+Concerning radar-plots there are currently three examples (cf. the corresponding example-folder):
 1. You can choose between a polygon grid:
 ![polygon grid](https://user-images.githubusercontent.com/32107403/31129307-7468fad8-a854-11e7-8c43-2a8b349c657e.jpeg)